-• Determine the feasibility, in consideration of economic, social and environmental implications and benefits, of backwash water recycling opportunities at Craigie Leisure Centre.
+Determine the feasibility, in consideration of economic, social and environmental implications and benefits, of backwash water recycling opportunities at City of Joondalup Leisure Centres - Craigie.

-Development of a Feasibility Study into backwash water recycling opportunities at Craigie Leisure Centre.
+Development of a Feasibility Study into backwash water recycling opportunities at City of Joondalup Leisure Centres - Craigie.